Well Completion: Application and Installation Sequences of OCTG in Oil and Gas Wells

 2. Casing Stage

-• Once a certain depth is reached, casing is installed to protect the borehole and isolate different formations.
+• Once a certain depth is reached, a casing is installed to protect the borehole and isolate different formations.

 • Surface, intermediate, and production casing strings are run sequentially as drilling progresses.